hown3d/example-cloud-app/README.md

 4. **Deploy the application to Kubernetes:**

-    * Navigate to the `kubernetes` directory.
+    * Navigate to the `app` directory.
+    * Change the ClusterSecretStore resource in `secretstore.yaml` to use the `vault_id` (spec.provider.vault.path) and `vault_username` (spec.provider.vault.auth.userPass.username) output from terraform.
+    * Point the external-dns annotation `external-dns.alpha.kubernetes.io/hostname` on the LoadBalancer service in `svc.yaml` to your DNS zone.
+The zone is also shown in the terraform output under the key `dns_zone`.
     * Apply the Kubernetes manifests:

     ```bash
-    cd ../kubernetes
+    cd ../app
     kubectl apply -f .
     ```